uchicago-library/attachment-converter/ubuntu_wsl/UBUNTU_PACKAGING.md

 The `debian` directory is necessary for debian packages.
 It contains the following files:
 - `attc.dirs` specifies directories necessary for installation like `/usr/bin` and `/usr/lib/attachment-converter/scripts`
 - `attc.manpages` specifies which directory the man page is located in the project
 - `changelog` contains the **version number** and **distribution type**.
-This file must be updated for each new release.
+This file *must* be updated for each new release.
 - `control` contains build time and run time dependencies.
 Should conversion utilities change, this file must be changed
 - `copyright` contains copyright information
 - `rules` is debian's makefile which contains build, install, and clean targets.
+Rules has been configured to override some debian specific targets that fail when running `debuild`.
+It will likely be unecessary to modify this file often.
 - `source` contains the `format` file which specifies which patch utility to use.
-This can largely be ignored More information can be found [here](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html)
+This can largely be ignored More information about all of these files can be found [here](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html)

 ## FAQ:
 #### Why does the opampack process exist?